course-dprep/IMDb-genres-ratings-investigation/README.md

 ## Results and interpretation

 The ANOVA showed that there is a significant difference in ratings between genres (p <0.001).
-This result awnserd or research question already but we wanted to know which genres had the most posstive effect on ratings.
-The emmeans function compares the mean of one genre with the mean of every other genre.
-For every combination it becomes clear which one of the genres has a higher mean.
+This result answered our research question already but we wanted to know which genres had the most posstive effect on ratings.
+The emmeans function compares the mean of one genre with the mean of another genre.
+For every combination it becomes clear which one of the genres has the biggest influence on the ratings.
 From the results of the emmeans it becomes clear that Game-Show has the highest average rating, followed by Documentary and History.
+When looking at the emmeans between genres, it also becomes clear that the genre Game-Show has the biggest influence on the ratings of movies where other genres exists next to Game-Show.

 ## Repository Structure